robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 logPowerDecibel(137); // -14.41 | index: (50-15.75)/0.25 = 137 | samplePerPeriod: 50-0.25*137 = 15.75
 ```

-As we can see
+As we can see strongest bins are exactly where they should be.
+In are 'between' sine waves power is very weak

-- tell about phase
-[....]
+(around -60 decibels).
+Let's second parameter - phase:

 ```javascript
 function logPhase(index) {
     var phaseInDegrees = Math.round(frequencyDomain[index].phase * 360);